Honey-Roasted Plums with Mascarpone and Pistachios

 Roast the plums for 15 minutes, or until barely tender and beginning to brown on the bottom.
 Turn the plums and spoon the remaining honey syrup over them.
 Roast the plums for 10 minutes longer, or until tender but not falling apart.
 Transfer the plums to plates and drizzle with the honey syrup.
 Top with a dollop of mascarpone, sprinkle with the pistachios and serve.

 Lynn’s Notes: You can make the honey-butter syrup in advance; it refrigerates well.
 I dilute the mascarpone with heavy cream, because I like the texture better.
-If you can’t find unsalted pistachios, you can remove the salt by pouring hot water over, allowing to sit a minute, rinsing and draining, and drying.
+I don’t use the orange flower water – too flowery (unsurprisingly).
+Some orange extract (just a dite) is fine, though, or a little orange juice or juice concentrate.
+If you can’t find unsalted pistachios, you can remove the salt by pouring hot water over, allowing to sit a minute, rinsing, draining and drying.
 You will need to roast the pistachios to crispen before topping the plums.
-I don’t use the orange flower water – too flowery (unsurprisingly).
-Some orange extract (just a dite) is fine, though.
 And I usually don’t have pistachios on hand, so I use either toasted walnuts or almonds, chopped.
 You don’t need to use a strong-flavored honey, but if you have a favorite with a nice aroma, use that.
+I have never tried making the plums ahead and reheating.